NATURAL STONEWORK AND MASONRY SERVICE

 Edges of the flagstone are cut as needed with a chop saw.
 This creates a uniform appearance and ensures a tight fit which prevents movement.

-Excess stone is used as back fill for steps, retaining walls or discarded at a recycling center.
+Excess stone is used as back fill for steps and retaining walls or discarded at a recycling center.

 Flagstone is leveled from the highest point, usually by the side of the house.
 A very slight (unnoticeable) drop in level is used to direct water.
 Dry stack retaining walls are set with a gentle tilt backwards.